jzwolak/retroact/README.md

 # Left Off

+I added Manifold to the project and created a dropping stream to receive events when the state has changed.

+Next: make this CSP (concurrent sequential process) actually rerender the view, update the UI, and update the :current-view key.
+The CSP needs its own thread which I must start.
+Manifold doesn't do any threading.

 I just finished making the atom contain Swing React data so that we can have a root component, virtual DOM, and other stuff.